 Scars can occur anywhere on the outside of the body and cause various levels of disability depending on their size and severity.
-Internal scars are not rated using the Scars rating system.
-Instead, they are rated on how they affect the functioning of the affected internal organs.
+Internal scars are not rated here, but are instead rated on how they affect the functioning of the affected internal organs.

 Applying the Pyramiding Principle to Scar conditions is tricky.
 A single scar affecting a small area presents with a very different disability than a single scar covering the majority of the body, and multiple scars in the same area would cause symptoms that are impossible to separate for rating purposes.